National parks of Canada: National landmarks

-In addition to national parks, a National Landmarks program was foreseen in the 1970s and 1980s, but has not yet been established beyond a single property.
+In addition to national parks, a National Landmarks program was foreseen in the 1970s and 1980s, but has not been established beyond a single property.
 Landmarks were intended to protect specific natural features considered "outstanding, exceptional, unique, or rare to this country.
 These natural features would typically be isolated entities and of scientific interest."

-To date, only one landmark has been established—Pingo Canadian Landmark—in the Northwest Territories.
-Another was proposed at the same time (1984)—Nelson Head Canadian Landmark—on the southern tip of Banks Island, also in the Northwest Territories.
+To date, only one Landmark has been established—Pingo National Landmark—in the Northwest Territories.
+Another was proposed at the same time (1984)—Nelson Head National Landmark—on the southern tip of Banks Island, also in the Northwest Territories.
 It was to include some 70 sqmi, 25 mi of coastline, and protect the sea cliffs at Nelson Head and Cape Lambton.
 Durham Heights were to be included, which reach an elevation of 2450 ft.
 The legislation providing for the Landmark required a formal request be made by the Minister of the Environment within 10 years (until 1994).
 None was ever made.